upperlakespawn/upperlakespawn.github.io/_posts/214-07-05-full_bleed_headers.markdown

 # Full bleed background-color

-The issue with the above code is that it will auto margin your background colors to deal with this apply your background color to the header then nest a container class in your header.
+The issue with the above code is that it will auto margin your background colors.
+To deal with this apply your background color to the header then nest a container class in your header.

     	<div id="header">
             <div class="container">